dgmodesto/FinancialStockChat/README.md

 - [x] Apply InMemory Configuratino at Backend to Handle with the historical chat message
 - [x] Apply Docker Configuration at Web Project
 - [x] Apply Docker Configuration at Consumer Project
-- [x] Integrate with Stooq's API fot get the information about the stock_code
+- [x] Integrate with Stooq's API for get the information about the stock_code
 - [x] Implement function for send message by Chat Bot
 - [x] Implement Unit Test